FoxyStoat/pixel-art/README.md

 The Rotten egg - inspiration taken from Dizzy video game, created by the Oliver Twins.
 I used to play Dizzy as a kid and thought I would try and pixel art the egg, but instead, I turned him rotten and angry.
 The rotten egg is my third attempt of pixel art to CSS.
 Still need a lot of practice with shading, highlighting and hue shifting, but I love pixel art and enjoying the process.

 The yellow-gem, Nikola Tesla and purple hair character are a different size to the others, 40px x 40px.
-I also had a go at creating a sprite-sheet for the yellow gem, and the use of keyframes for the animations.
+I also had a go at creating a sprite-sheet for the yellow gem, and the use of ```@keyframes``` for the animations.

 Images made 16px x 16px exported png are resized at 300% (48px) and 1000% (160px) and images made 40px x 40px are exported at 100% (40px) and 400% (160px) for display purposes.